 Learn how to create your own drumming ceremony

 Drums have been used for centuries across many cultures to cultivate wellbeing.
 Their beats are ancient; remnants of wooden cylinder and small pottery drums dating back to 700 CE have been found in Mesoamerica.
-Virtually every culture has utilised the drum in some form, whether in religious rituals, sporting events or feasts, to forge courage before battles, to communicate over distance or for rhythmic rowing across the ocean, to spur exploration into lands unknown.
+Virtually every culture has utilised the drum in some form, whether in religious rituals, rhythmic healing, sporting events or feasts, to forge courage before battles, to communicate over distance or for rhythmic rowing across the ocean, to spur exploration into lands unknown.